pagalvin/tsbook/chapter07_Functions.md

 ## Function Parameters

-Most functions take at least one parameter and most of the time, they return a value.
+Most functions take at least one parameter and most useful functions return a value[mostusefulfunctions].
 You can specify type for each function parameter as well as the return type of the function itself.
 Here's what it looks like:

 ```TypeScript
 function integerAdder(firstNumber: number, secondNumber: number): number {